-Though among the most trouble-free appliances, once in a great while, you may find one of your Wolf range burners is not igniting.
+Though among the most trouble-free appliances, once in a great while, you may find that your Wolf range burner is not igniting.
 You’ll want to run a few troubleshooting checks to see if you can correct the problem yourself.

-Check #1: Is the control display on the front panel of your Wolf range illuminated?
+Check #1: Is the control display on the front panel of your Wolf range burner illuminated?

 If not, the problem is likely not the burner, but rather the electrical connection to the appliance.
 Check your household circuit breaker panel to see if something like an overload or electrical failure has cut off power to the range (the range and oven will usually have its own dedicated circuit).
 Try to reset the circuit manually.